obsidian-tasks-group/obsidian-tasks/tests/Scripting/ScriptingReference/CustomGrouping/CustomGroupingExamples.test.file_properties_task.file.root_docs.approved.md

 group by function task.file.root
 ```

-- Same as 'group by root'.
+- Like 'group by root' except that it does not escape any Markdown formatting characters in the root.

 <!-- placeholder to force blank line after included text -->